With all the different costs associated with Medicare, you may be wondering how excess charges apply to you and your situation.

 Part A is inpatient hospital coverage for services associated with hospital admissions.
 You can read more about Part A here.

-It is important to note that being in the hospital and receiving services in a hospital setting does not necessarily mean that visit and those services fall under Part A.
+It is important to note that being in the hospital and receiving services in a hospital setting does not necessarily mean that visits and those services fall under Part A.

 Sometimes services covered by Part B are performed in a hospital setting.